anonymous-596384/LHGNN/README.md

 ## 1. Desription
 The repository is organised as follows:

-* dataset/: contains the 4 benchmark datasets: fb15k-237, wn18rr, dblp. ogb-mag.
+* dataset/: contains the 3 benchmark datasets: fb15k-237, wn18rr and dblp (ogb-mag is too large so we didn't upload).
 All datasets will be processed on the fly.
 Please extract the compressed file of each dataset before running.

 * codes/: contains our model and processing functions.